yashmadan123/mslearn-openai/Instructions/Labs/04-code-generation.md

         max_tokens=1000
     )
     ```
+   > **Note**: Ensure that the indentation is correct when copying and pasting the Python code.

 6. To save the changes made to the file, right-click on the file from the left pane, and hit **Save**